Section 7.1: Listening and Helping Skills

 - Pay attention to the emotions being expressed.
 This will help you know how to better interact with the other person.

-- Under no circumstance should you judge the person or what they may be going through!
-Just because you may not think it's a big deal what they person is sharing could be the most important and consuming thing in their life at the time.
+- Under no circumstance should you judge the person.
+Their problem may not seem like a big deal be it may seem like the most important and consuming thing in their life at the time.

 Active Listening Techniques